Earning Your Arizona High School Diploma!

 Arizona residents age 18-21 may enroll in special charter schools that offer a tuition-free, alternative route to a traditional high school diploma.
 With day, afternoon and evening classes, these schools provide a flexible and accelerated learning opportunity, in a supportive environment.

 Upon enrollment, students may create personalized learning and graduation plans to ensure completion of the program.
 Students then have virtual and face-to-face access to instructors who will monitor their progress.
 Students may also receive job placement assistance and earn academic credit for their work experience.

 Required coursework at charter high schools includes English, science, math, social studies, electives, and foreign languages.
-Students are prepared to pass the Arizona Instrument to Measure Standards (AIMS) test, which is a graduation requirement.
+Students are prepared to pass the AzMERIT assessment test, which will measure their mastery of Arizona standards.

 Some charter schools offer high school diploma programs online as well as at campus locations, for residents 18 and older.
 These online programs are tuition-based, but Arizona residents age 18-21 are eligible for a tuition discount.

 Dropout recovery programs help adults age 18-20 obtain their high school diplomas through a self-paced, alternative approach to learning.
 Your local school district may have established academic centers offering dropout recovery assistance, as well as job placement support.
 These programs feature flexible hours, open enrollment and year-round classes, and are geared toward those who have not passed a community college entrance exam.

 Throughout Arizona, there are community organizations that provide adult residents with opportunities to earn a high school diploma while learning workforce development skills.
 These organizations include: